 By Nutritionist Blogger Jeni Tackett, RD, LD

-There are many benefits to cookouts: the meat or vegetables are grilled, not fried, and fresh fruits are in season.
+The benefits include: Fun!
+Also, the meat or vegetables are grilled, not fried, and fresh fruits are in season.

-As you set off to your 4th of July celebrations, keep some of these tips in mind:
+As you prepare for your 4th of July celebration, keep some of these tips in mind: